 - Ensure all aspects of your business are performing well before scaling.

-Companies like Google, Uber, Zappos, Aldo, Airbnb, Spotify and many more use the MVP process to consistently create industry-leading apps.
-First introduced more than 15 years ago, the MVP method continues to outperform other processes and has proven to be the most effective way to build software.
+Companies like Google, Uber, Zappos, Aldo, Airbnb, Spotify and many more use the MVP process to consistently create industry-leading mobile and web apps.
+First introduced more than 15 years ago, the MVP method continues to outperform other processes and has proven to be the most effective way to build modern mobile and web applications.

 However, while widely used and accepted in the technology industry, employees at traditional larger enterprises often associate MVP as one of the most dangerous acronyms in software development.
 Horror stories of unfinished and glitchy products released under disguise of an MVP drive fear into the minds of developers, designers and managers across all industries.